Modular Layouts will now be at the Hotel, and will open the same time as the Vendor Halls.

 The Battle over Amiens, France, was fought with ranged artillery attacks along with the recent advancements in armor combat.
 During the first world war, when the battle took place, the frontlines were supplied with narrow gauge 'Trench Railways'.
 Their reach was far and wide, going from supply depots into the trenches themselves.
 This module section depicts a small village on the outskirts of the city of Amiens, future modules will depicted an airfield supply depot and the trenches themselves.
 The module is 009 gauge, which is British 00(1:76 scale) running on N gauge track.

-Storm King by Scott Carter
+Storm King by Mark Allen

 The Great Northern Railway & Navigation Company is a fictitious narrow gauge railroad operating in the North Cascade of Washington and BC, Canada.